ERP Blog | Videos | Podcasts

 At ERP Advisors Group, we help businesses select and implement enterprise applications such as accounting software that meets the needs and goals of the organization.
 One of the most common questions we are asked is: Should accounting systems exist in the cloud and are they secure and reliable enough?
 In our latest edition of “The ERP Advisor” Conference Call Series, we examined what it means to have accounting systems in the cloud, the different types of cloud deployment, and the advantages and disadvantages of having your accounting software in the cloud.
 You can find our summary of that conversation here, or you can download and listen to the podcast from the conference call.

 There’s been a large evolution of enterprise applications moving to the cloud and it only continues to grow in popularity.
-In 2005, we were hired to work with a nonprofit who was going through the selection process for a new accounting system dealing mainly with general ledger and core financials.
+In 2005, we were hired to work with a nonprofit organization who was going through the selection process for a new accounting system dealing mainly with general ledger and core financials.
 The controller told us he wanted the application in the cloud.
 At that time, the cloud was not as pervasive so we were surprised by his demand.
 However, when he showed us their on-site server room, we knew exactly why he came to that decision.
 The server room was not only open and not locked up, it was outdated and could literally go down at any time.
 Taking care of the servers was not their job or specialty so they reasoned that they should let someone else handle the server requirements, and they could focus on doing their job of only worrying about the financials.
 From then on, we have seen the popularity of the cloud increase dramatically, and we have helped many clients go through this exact evaluation.

 What does it mean to have accounting software in the cloud?